 Versatility – Concrete stains can be used as an add-on for decorative concrete overlays or coatings.
 Integral color can only be used on a new concrete slab.

 Stained Concrete Cost

-Applying stains on concrete floors are more economical compared to other flooring materials like tile and wood.
+Staining concrete is more economical compared to other flooring materials like tile and wood.
 It maximizes the use of concrete without compromising its aesthetic appeal.
 The cost of staining concrete may vary based on the size of the concrete space being stained, the number of colors a client wishes to use, the type of stain being used, as well as any customization a client may request for.
 Here is a brief breakdown of concrete staining costs: